Alcampopiano/hypothesize/README.md

 A Python package for hypothesis testing using robust statistics

 ## Basic Example
-### A robust measure of association using winsorized correlation
+### A robust measure of association with winsorized correlation

 ```python
 from hypothesize.measuring_associations import wincor